sallar/rpi-matrix/README.md

 This command will build the project for use in Rpi device and deploys it to the device over the local network.

+## Creating Views

+The app cycles through "views".
+Each view is a program that shows something on the LED.
+For example `clock` and `bus` are views.
+The user can toggle through views using the physical switch button.
+For creating a view, create a file in `views` folder.
+Each view should export these functions and properties:

+* `setup()` a function that returns a `Promise`.
+This function gets called once when the program starts.
+* `teardown()` a function that returns a `Promise`.
+This function gets called once when the program ends.
+* `loop()` Loop function gets called repeatedly at a rate that you specify with `fps`.
+* `fps` a properties that defines the rate at which the program calls `loop` function.
+Number of frames per second.

 ## License

 This software is released under the [MIT License](LICENSE)